pigozzif/PressureSoftAgents/README.md

 # Pressure-based Soft Agents
 This is the official repository for the ALife'22 (Artificial Life conference, 2022) paper "Shape Change and Control of Pressure-based Soft Agents", hosting all the code for replication.
-This work was carried out at the Evolutionary Robotics and Artificial Life lab (ERRALab) at University of Trieste, Italy.
+This work was carried out at the Evolutionary Robotics and Artificial Life Lab (ERALLab) at University of Trieste, Italy.

 ## Installation
 Clone the repo: